 - A. INLIVIAN proposes a transfer of assistance for units at Hall House to Woodlawn, Prosperity Creek and Steele Creek. - B. INLIVIAN proposes a transfer of assistance for current special use units at Southside Homes, Arbor Glen, Charlottetown Terrace, and Victoria Square to dwelling units at Boulevard Seniors and Boulevard Phase II. - C. Upon conversion there will be changes in the policies that govern eligibility, admission, selection, and occupancy of units at the project sites after they have been converted.
-INLIVIAN will follow the HCV Administrative Plan and approved Owner Tenant Selection plan for resident selection. - D. INLIVIAN is currently compliant with all fair housing and civil rights requirements and is not under a Voluntary Compliance Agreement. - E. INLIVIAN will be requesting approval from HUD offor a Transfer of Assistance of RAD PBV at formerly converted public housing properties, in order to redevelop underutilized sites to increase the total number of units to develop the site as mixed-income housing versus the traditional 100% extremely low income.
-Additional housing is needed in the portfolio to meet community demand in one of the fastest growing cities in the nation.
+INLIVIAN will follow the HCV Administrative Plan and approved Owner Tenant Selection plan for resident selection. - D. INLIVIAN is currently compliant with all fair housing and civil rights requirements and is not under a Voluntary Compliance Agreement. - E. INLIVIAN will be requesting approval from HUD for a Transfer of Assistance of RAD PBV at formerly converted public housing properties, in order to redevelop underutilized sites to increase the total number of units to develop the site as mixedincome housing versus the traditional 100% extremely low income.
+Additional housing is needed in the portfolio to meet community demand in one of the fastest growing cities in the nation. - E.F.
+INLIVIAN has proposed a transfer of assistance of 36 RAD units from Dillehay Courts Phase I to a new development known as Archdale Flats - Family.